broubaha/sMLP-ssl/unsupervised/README_unsupervised.md

 # Unsupervised Learning on MNIST with sMLP

 This folder contains the unsupervised variant of the sMLP classifier applied to MNIST.
-Unlike the semi-supervised experiments (CIFAR-10/100, STL-10), **no labels are used during training**.
+No external labels are used during training — the model learns from internally generated pseudo-labels (Hard-LWTA codes from a frozen model snapshot).
 A small set of labelled prototypes (1, 3, or 10 per class) is used **only at inference time** for nearest-neighbour classification via cosine similarity.